tenstorrent/tt-forge-fe/docs/src/getting_started.md

 sudo apt install -y /tmp/openmpi-ulfm.deb
 ```

 4. To test that everything is running correctly, try an example model.
 You can use nano or another text editor to paste this code into a file named **forge_example.py** and then run it from the terminal.
-You should still have your virtual environment running after installing the wheels when running this example:
+You should still have your virtual environment running after installing the wheel when running this example:

 ```python
 import torch